gasparka/thesis/docs/pyha.rst

 .. todo:: sim image

+Debuggability?
+Demonstrate that even tho different, can be fully debugged!
+For example if we have variable at some stage then in hardware at same point the value will be same.

 Main idea here to understand is that while the software and hardware approach do different thing, they result in same output, so in that sense they are equal.
 Just the natural state of software is to execute stuff in sequence, while